 Banked Sick Leave: Employees who were hired prior to 1983 may have banked sick leave available to them which will be used as sick leave in lieu of or in conjunction with short term disability.
-In the event that an employee with a balance of banked sick leave incurs an illness, injury or temporary disability that would normally require Short Term Disability, the employee will use banked sick leave until it is exhausted AFTER USING 80 HOURS OF GENERAL LEAVE (or no pay if General Leave is not available).
+In the event that an employee with a balance of banked sick leave incurs an illness, injury or temporary disability that would normally require Short Term Disability, the employee will use banked sick leave until it is exhausted after using 80 hours of general leave (or no pay if General Leave is not available).
 If it is medically necessary for the employee to remain in a leave status after banked sick leave is exhausted, the employee may apply for Short Term Disability.
 Employees who anticipate the use of banked sick leave should contact Human Resources.
+Employees with banked sick leave may donate said leave to other city employees under the provisions of Emergency Donation of General Leave.

 An employee does not accrue General Leave or observe holidays while on short-term disability.
-Length of service shall be adjusted by any period(s) of short-term disability taken by an employee.
 In addition, periods of Short-Term Disability may count toward the twelve weeks of leave under the FMLA.